ATrefzer/Insight/README.md

-# Insight - An commit history analyzer.
+# Insight - A commit history analyzer.

 This utility implements some of the ideas presented in Adam Tornhill's great book "Your Code as a Crime Scene".